browserengineering/book/book/forms.md

     return params
 ```

-Note that I use `unquote_plus` instead of `unquote`, because some
+Note that I use `unquote_plus` instead of `unquote`, because browsers
-browsers use a plus sign to encode a space.
+may also use a plus sign to encode a space.
 The `add_entry` function
 then looks up the `guest` parameter and adds its content as a new
 guest book entry: